Microbreweries in France: Hidden Gem Breweries Most Travellers Never Find

 - Ask locals: Parisians are often happy to share their favorite spots if you strike up a conversation.

-If you’re planning a trip around a beer event, keep an eye out for festivals like Paris Beer Week, which is a fantastic way to sample a wide range of local brews all at once.
+If you’re planning a trip around a beer event, keep an eye out for festivals like Paris Beer Week, it’s a pretty great chance to taste a wide range of local brews all at once, in one go.

 Beyond The Wine: A Guide To France’s Microbrewery Gems

-I’ll admit, when I first moved here, I thought France was all Bordeaux and Brie, with beer left for the Brits and Belgians.
+I’ll admit, when I first moved here, I thought craft breweries in France were all Bordeaux and Brie, with beer left for the Brits and Belgians.
 It’s just not true anymore.
 France’s craft beer scene is waking up fast, and the word you need is “bière artisanale.”
-That’s the insider badge—where locals quietly ask for something a bit more interesting than the usual fizzy stuff at the bistro.
+That’s the insider badge; where locals quietly ask for something a bit more interesting than the usual fizzy stuff at the bistro.

 Curious?
 Here’s how the rise of beer here looks in real life:

-- Tiny breweries are sprouting in towns best known for wine, baking, or cheese.
+- Tiny microbreweries in France are sprouting in towns best known for wine, baking, or cheese.

 Finding Authentic Craft Beer Experiences